Themes

 base as a semantic building block is used for colors that portray elevation, like base-bg-lowest and base-bg-highest—especially in dark mode, where things like drop shadow can’t be relied on to communicate depth. base is also used to set consistent colors for icons (base-icon) and text (base-text, base-text-disabled, etc.).

-Many products keep things neutral with white page backgrounds and varying shades of gray for text, but others use backgrounds and text color as another way to express brand (like in the juicy theme).
+Many products keep things neutral with white page backgrounds and varying shades of gray for text, but others use backgrounds and text color as another way to express brand.
 With base-*, our color system easily supports either scenario.

 Custom Themes